 • The loss of eco tourism and its impact on the local economy.

-The latest application, mid-July 2021, (21/01830/OUT) for 150 houses and a “community park” in the green field opposite Birdham Stores brings the total number currently under consideration to 832 .
-This is on top of the 378 recently completed or currently under construction in Birdham, The Witterings, Bracklesham, and Earnley alone.
+This includes 200 that have already been approved but not yet built.
+The Witterings, Bracklesham, and Earnley alone have already provided nearly 400 new houses in the last ten years.
 Across the whole Peninsula the total number of new houses could be over 3,000.
 Never before have our Parish Councils come together with such a single purpose – to oppose these large and speculative developments.

 To help you can :